ThriledLokki983/web50/JAVASCRIPT/Course_Materials/15-Mapty/starter/README.md

 **Features:**

 - Map where user clicks to add new workout (best way to get a location coordinates)
+- Geolocation to display map at current location (more user friendly)
+- Form to input distance, time, pace, steps/minute.

 **FlowChart:** _What we will build_